Canada business set up strategy in 2023

-Since 2003, Healy Consultants Group PLC assists multi-national Clients conduct business in Canada.
+Since 2003, Healy Consultants Group assists multi-national Clients conduct business in Canada.

 Multi-national Clients planning to conduct business in Canada can do so either i) directly through a Canadian branch or ii) indirectly through a Canadian LLC subsidiary.